how to make an origami envelope

 Step 11

-Fold along the dotted lines, using the existing creases as guides.
+Fold the bottom corner up, using the creases from Step 10 as guides.

 Step 12